sunhongmin225/problem-solved/utils/README.md

 ## Usage

-After configuring environemnt, run the following command inside `graphs/` with result PNG file as a flag.
+After configuring environment, run the following command inside `graphs/` with result PNG file as a flag.
 Then the corresponding file will be created within `utils/graphs/`.

 ```python
 python main.py -n week3